Formula One regulations

-The numerous Formula One regulations, made and enforced by the FIA and later the FISA, have changed dramatically since the first Formula One World Championship in 1950.
+The numerous Formula One regulations, made and enforced by the FIA, have changed dramatically since the first Formula One World Championship in 1950.
+There are two main types of regulations; technical and sporting.
+Technical regulations are related to car specifications, such as the chassis or the engine.
+Meanwhile, sporting regulations involve race procedures and set rules that pertain to the sport as a whole.
 This article covers the current state of F1 technical and sporting regulations, as well as the history of the technical regulations since 1950.